j-p-courneya/shell-genomics/_episodes/01-introduction.md

 unless we explicitly specify something else.
 Here,
-the computer's response is `/Users/jpcourneya`, which is the top level directory within our cloud system:
+the computer's response is `/Users/jpcourneya`, which is the top level directory within my computing system:

 ~~~
 $ pwd